alex44jzy/nus-bikesharing/README.md

 #### How to run:
 python3 process/Process.py

-input the model name from (nn, rf, xgb, blend, stacking)
+and then input one model name from (nn, rf, xgb, blend, stacking)

 #### Some brief explanation of the folder structure: